Worked Example — Cook v. Gralike (2001)

 Ballot labels identifying candidates as having failed to comply with voter instruction on term limits.

-The ballot notation at issue in Cook v.
-Gralike was structurally modeled on earlier state ballot practices predating the Seventeenth Amendment, in which states used ballot notations to indicate whether candidates for the U.S. Senate had complied with, or disregarded, formal voter instructions regarding the method of senatorial selection.
-In that historical context, ballot notation functioned as an informational signal reflecting candidate responsiveness to voter instruction, rather than as a qualification, disqualification, or ballot-access restriction.
+The Missouri ballot notation reflected earlier state practices predating the Seventeenth Amendment in which ballots sometimes indicated whether candidates for the U.S. Senate had complied with formal voter instructions regarding senatorial selection.
+In that earlier context, ballot notation functioned as informational signaling rather than as a qualification or ballot-access restriction.

 Structural Determination:

-The Court treats these labels as non-neutral ballot mechanisms, even though ballot access remains formally open.
+The Court treats these labels as non-neutral ballot mechanisms, even though ballot access remains formally open to candidates.

 Key Architectural Insight:

-Ballots function as institutional interfaces, not expressive or persuasive surfaces.
+Ballots function as institutional interfaces, not expressive or persuasive instruments.
 State authority over ballot design is procedural and administrative, not evaluative.

 Lifecycle Duration & Rotation

-Lifecycle duration mechanics fall outside the scope of this case.
-The case illustrates that rotation objectives cannot be pursued through downstream interface manipulation once upstream authority is fixed.
+Lifecycle duration mechanics fall outside the scope of this decision.
+The case illustrates that rotation objectives cannot be pursued through downstream interface manipulation once upstream authority allocation is fixed.

 No term counting, service aggregation, or duration rules are implicated.